tummala-hareesh/ml_zoomcamp_ht/notes/week-2-notes.md

 - estimate `rsme` on validation datawset

 # 11 Feature engineering
+- Create a new columns called `age` using `year` of car manufactured
+- Re-train the model and check rsme
+- There is a sifnificant improvement in rsme.
+- So, MSRP depends on age of the car.
+-

 # 12 Categorical variables
+-

 # 13 Regularization
 # 14 Tuning the model
 # 15 Using the model